morleym/furtive-handbook/docs/comparisons.md

 To compare runtimes of each format, I will be utilizing the # of necessary consecutive rounds.
 To calculate an actual runtime, you would need to multiply this number of necessary rounds by the expected total length of a match in your esport (i.e. the time to set up a match *and* to play it).
 In the case of Rocket League, for example, tournament organizers generally allot half an hour in total for a best-of-three match.
-So to estimate the runtime of an all-Bo3 single-elimination bracket of 64 competitors, we would multiply:
+So to estimate the runtime of an all-Bo3 single-elimination bracket of 64 competitors, assuming we have sufficient setups to play all matches concurrently, we would multiply:

 `[6 consecutive rounds required] × [30 minutes] = [180 minutes total runtime]`